 Set a budget.

 Know what’s realistic for you to spend and determine ahead of time who all you need gifts for.
 Then divide your budget and shop for gifts accordingly.
+You could also consider setting up a separate savings account so you have your holiday budget set aside and won’t go over it.

 Don’t store your credit card info.